 Niagara Falls pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Niagara Falls is low; grass is low.
-Tomorrow (26 June 2026) levels are similar - grass increasing.
-Over the following five days grass will decrease.
+Today (16 July) pollen in Niagara Falls is medium; grass is medium; ragweed is low.
+Tomorrow (17 July 2026) levels are similar - grass declining.
+Over the following five days grass and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app